cliffhall/nifty-cannon-contracts/README.md

 Make it rain NFTs!

-Send multiple [ERC-721](https://eips.ethereum.org/EIPS/eip-721) tokens to multiple Ethereum addresses.
+Send multiple [ERC-721](https://eips.ethereum.org/EIPS/eip-721) tokens to one or more Ethereum addresses.

-Send amounts of multiple [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) tokens to multiple Ethereum addresses.
+Send amounts of multiple [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) tokens to one or more Ethereum addresses.

+## Status
+* Airdrops working and unit tested
+* Will-call volleys working and unit tested
+* Transferable tickets working and unit tested
+* ERC-721 support working and unit tested
+* ERC-1155 support working and unit tested
+* Transparent Upgradeable Proxy working and unit tested
+* Deployed to Rinkeby Testnet and tested with community recipients
+* Deployed to Ethereum Mainnet

 ## Features
 * Airdrop mode